-^{4 = &}quot;PE Wells" is used to refer to new homes associated with new permit-exempt wells and also new homes added to existing wells on group systems relying on permit-exempt wells.
+^{4 = &}quot;PE Wells" is used to refer to new homes associated with new PE wells and also new homes added to existing wells on group systems relying on PE wells.

 ^{5 =} Includes redistribution of 22 wells from Upper Snoqualmie subbasin to Snoqualmie South subbasin in the King County portion of WRIA 7.